 Gardening and digging in the dirt is one of the most enjoyable activities I’ve ever known.

-However, the constant dirt, and subsequent washing of my hands can dry the out in no time.
-Even with gloves, my hands get so dry from gardening.
+However, the constant dirt and subsequent washing of my hands can dry them out in no time.
+Even with gloves, my hands get so dry after gardening.

-This gardener salve is soothing to the skin, and can ease rough dry hands gently with all natural ingredients.
-It’s perfect for hands OR for your feet.
+It is perfect for your hands OR feet.
 You may even be able to find some of these items right in your backyard!
+Here is my favorite recipe:

-- Place in a 200 degree oven for about 2 hours, allowing the herbs to infuse the oil.
+- Place in a 200 °F (93 °C) oven for about 2 hours, allowing the herbs to infuse the oil.

-- Stir gently once melted, and add 10-15 drops of various essential oils as it’s cooling, if desired.
+- Stir gently once melted, and add 10-15 drops of various essential oils as it is cooling, if desired.

 I like to add 10 drops helichrysum for it’s skin renewing properties, or 10 drops lavender and 5 drops peppermint for their cooling properties, or 10 drops sweet orange and 5 drops rosemary for their energizing properties.
 Play around with scents you like best.